CFarnsy/stock-analysis/README.md

 <img width="549" alt="VBA_Challenge_Refactored_Code" src="https://user-images.githubusercontent.com/99366022/157327843-336fefb6-31c2-47e9-bdd5-d275bc808bf4.png">

-### Results:
+## 2017 Results:

-#### The results for 2017 show that DQ, ENPH, FLSR, and SEDG all had returns over 100% for the year, with three of the four significantly over 100% returns.
+### The results for 2017 show that DQ, ENPH, FLSR, and SEDG all had returns over 100% for the year, with three of the four significantly over 100% returns.
 The results also show all but one of the stocks had gains.
 The results for 2017 as well as the amount of time it took to run the analysis are shown below:

 <img width="447" alt="VBA_Challenge_2017 - Final" src="https://user-images.githubusercontent.com/99366022/157327930-a12307ae-1934-4978-b758-1bdba29d512c.png">

+## 2018 Results:

-#### The results for 2018 tell a much different story.
+### The results for 2018 tell a much different story.
 In 2018 only two of the stocks had a positive return, ENPH had a return of 81.9% and RUN had an 84.0% return.
 DQ at -62.6% had the highest negative return of all the stocks analyzed for 2018.
 The results for 2018 as well as the amount of time it took to run the analysis are shown below:

 <img width="438" alt="VBA_Challenge_2018 - Final" src="https://user-images.githubusercontent.com/99366022/157327980-aaa4e8bb-b1a5-4c01-a9c8-affa70dcb385.png">